public-ui/kolibri/packages/tools/kolibri-cli/README.md

 ## Usage

-The `KoliBri` CLI is intended to be executed in the project root directory.
+The `KoliBri` CLI is intended to be executed in your project root directory.
 Use the `kolibri` command to start the CLI.

 ```bash
 kolibri --help